qorix-group/process_description/process/folder_templates/tools/tool_verification_report_template.rst

    Determine the available security measures

-   Determine if the impact detection based on s security measures are sufficient and add additional ones, if required
+   Determine if the impact detection based on security measures are sufficient and add additional ones, if required

-   Use the table below to document all uses cases and their security evaluation.
+   Use the table below to document all uses cases and their security evaluation, the example table provided below
-   The table has an example included.

-   The final Confidence shall be judged on the maximum confidence level of each use case.
+   The final confidence shall be judged on the maximum confidence level of each use case

 .. list-table:: [Your tool name] security evaluation
    :header-rows: 1